lufebose/lufebose.github.io/README.md

 # Welcome to my Portfolio!

-Economist graduated from the University of Costa Rica on February 2020.
+Economist graduated from the University of Costa Rica in February 2020.

 Currently MSc in Economics Candidate at Nova School of Business and Economics and former researcher/lecturer for Nova Economics Club (NEC) for 2 semesters during my Master's degree.